Newberg, Oregon: Climate

 Newberg, like Portland, has a warm-summer Mediterranean climate (Köppen Csb) with cool and cloudy winters, and warm and dry summers.
 This climate is characterized by having overcast, wet, and changing weather conditions in fall, winter, and spring, as Newberg lies in the direct path of the stormy westerly flow, and mild and dry summers when the Pacific High reaches its northernmost point in mid summer.
-According to the Köppen climate classification, Newberg falls within the dry-summer temperate zone (Csb). with a USDA Plant Hardiness Zones between 8b and 9a.
+According to the Köppen climate classification, Newberg falls within the dry-summer temperate zone (Csb). with a USDA Plant Hardiness Zone between 8b and 9a.
 Other climate systems, such as the Trewartha climate classification, place it within the oceanic zone (Do), like much of the Pacific Northwest and Western Europe.

 Winters are cool, cloudy, and rainy.
 The coldest months are December and January, with an average daily high of 46.0 °F, although overnight lows usually remain above freezing by a few degrees.
 Evening temperatures fall to or below freezing 33 nights per year on average, but very rarely to or below 18 °F. There are only 2.1 days per year where the daytime high temperature fails to rise above freezing.
 The lowest overnight temperature ever recorded was −3 °F.

-Annual snowfall in Newberg falls during the December-to-March time frame.
-Newport, for example, has more frequent snow than Portland, due in part to higher elevations near the West Hills and Mount Tabor, so can experience a dusting of snow while downtown Portland receives no accumulation at all.
+Annual snowfall in Newberg falls during the December-March time frame.
+Newport, for example, has more frequent snow than Portland, due in part to higher elevations near the West Hills and Mount Tabor, so it can experience a dusting of snow while downtown Portland receives no accumulation at all.

-Summers in Newberg are warm, occasionally hot, dry, and sunny, though the sunny warm weather is short-lived, from mid June through early September.
+Summers in Newberg are warm, occasionally hot, dry, and sunny, though the sunny warm weather is short-lived, from mid-June through early September.
 The months of June, July, August and September account for a combined 4.78 in of total rainfall – of the 39.95 in of the precipitation that falls throughout the year.
 The warmest month is July, with an average high temperature of 80.0 °F. Because of its inland location 70 mi from the coast, as well as the protective nature of the Oregon Coast Range to its west, Newberg summers are less susceptible to the moderating influence of the nearby Pacific Ocean.
 Consequently, Portland experiences heat waves on rare occasion, with temperatures rising into the 90 °F for a few days.
 However, on average, temperatures reach or exceed 80 °F on only 56 days per year, of which about 12 days will reach 90 °F and only 1–2 days will reach 100 °F.

 Spring and fall can bring variable weather, including warm fronts that send temperatures surging above 80 °F and cold snaps that plunge daytime temperatures into the 40s °F (4–9 °C).
-However, lengthy stretches of overcast days beginning in mid fall and continuing into mid spring are most common.
+However, lengthy stretches of overcast days beginning in mid-fall and continuing into mid-spring are most common.
 Rain often falls as a light drizzle for several consecutive days at a time, contributing to 152 days on average with measurable (≥0.01 in) precipitation annually.